qaul/qaul.net/doc/Windows.md

 Open the Solution in Visual Studio, build and run it.

-* Make the qaul project your start up project in Visual Studio:
+* To be able to run qaul.net from within Visual Studio, define the qaul project your start up project in Visual Studio:
   Right-click on the qaul project icon and select "Set as StartUp Project".